DIPlib/diplib/doc/src/design.md

 for us to choose the approach we chose.

-[//]: # (--------------------------------------------------------------)
+\comment --------------------------------------------------------------

 \section design_multithreading Multithreading

-We use *OpenMP* for multithreading, mostly because it seems (to me) easier to use than Intel's *Threading Building Blocks* (*TBB*). *TBB* does not require special compiler support, but all modern compilers support *OpenMP* (except for XCode's CLang on MacOS, even though it's possible to get a version of CLang that does).
+We use *OpenMP* for multithreading, mostly because it seems (to me) easier to use than Intel's *Threading Building Blocks* (*TBB*). *TBB* does not require special compiler support, but all modern compilers support *OpenMP* (except that XCode's CLang on MacOS doesn't come with the *OpenMP* library, which needs to be installed separately).
 The GNU Compiler Collection has very good support for *OpenMP*, and is available on all platforms. *TBB* probably also plays better with C++ code than *OpenMP*, which does not allow exceptions to be thrown across parallel construct boundaries.
 But we're dealing only (so far) with trivially parallelizable code, so this is not